Join a community of scholars and researchers working together to solve pressing global problems.

 Every year, a limited number of Teaching and Graduate Assistantships are made available to PhD students in the Department of Economics.
-These assistantships are awarded on a competitive basis to both incoming and current students for the forthcoming academic year.
+These assistantships are awarded to incoming students on a competitive basis for the forthcoming academic year and may be renewed up to three times conditional on good academic progress and availability of funding.

 A Teaching Assistantship is an instructional position.
 TAs may serve as the second instructor for a class or discussion section, or (advanced students only) may take full responsibility for an undergraduate course, including all assessments and the submission of final grades.